tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.1.0 =
+This update includes general improvements and metadata updates.
+Update recommended!

 = 1.0.0 =
 Initial release of Autocomplete Orders for WooCommerce